tripplyons/quant-workspace/README.md

 Features:

+- Downloading trading data (stocks and cryptocurrencies)
+- Backtesting strategies against data
 - Storing API keys
-- Downloading trading data
-- Backtesting strategies against data

 Files:

 - An example indicator, strategy, and backtest.
 They are not viable for real trading, but they are included to show how quant-workspace works.
-- API keys, data files, and indicators and strategies are excluded from the repo by its `.gitignore`
+- Local API keys, data files, indicators, strategies, backtests, and plots are excluded from the repo by its `.gitignore`